Becky139/mutts-cuts/deployment.md

 ## Create a new Django project.

-To create a new *project* called *main* type the following to the terminal, `django-admin startproject main .` This will create new folder called `main` and a `manage.py` file in the root directory.
+To create a new *project* called *main* type the following to the terminal, `django-admin startproject mutts_cuts .` This will create new folder called `mutts_cuts` and a `manage.py` file in the root directory.
 (First deployment I called main *django_kennel* or *kennel39*.
 Bottom line, create the new project first.

 ![08]()